ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['44.144', '19.363']

-From Domavium to None is about 18 miles away when travelling by road.
+From Domavium to a village is about 18 miles away when travelling by road.

 He passes another milestone.
 They pass a pillar on the right surmounted by a stone urn.
 Now the road is quieter.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 His shoes are covered in dust from the road.

 There was no story for None

-Intending to travel by road to Sirmium, Virgil left None.
+Intending to travel by road to Sirmium, Virgil left a village.
 It was a distance of about 56 miles.

 A cloud passes in front of the sun.
 He left the city early, before the rising of the sun.
 On the road from {from} to {destination} there is a village, in which there is a temple and grove.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
 As they go up from {from}, they see the ruined walls.
 His shoes are covered in dust from the road.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.